 A tradeline is simply any account in your credit file, so adding tradelines by definition bulks up your file.
 This can be helpful for people with short or thin credit histories, or those who are recovering from a period of bad credit and trying to rebuild their credit.

-Being added as an authorized user to tradelines that are in good standing and have a higher age (known as “seasoned” tradelines) would improve both of these factors by increasing your length of credit history and diversifying your mix of accounts.
+Being added as an authorized user to tradelines that are in good standing and have a higher age (known as “seasoned” tradelines) could improve both of these factors by increasing your length of credit history and diversifying your mix of accounts.

 In addition, seasoned tradelines for sale from a reputable company will have perfect payment histories and relatively low utilization ratios, which impact important components of your credit.

 The credit repair process typically takes 1-6 months or longer, depending on how many disputes you need to make.
 Once you submit your disputes to the credit bureaus, they have 30 days to research the dispute and 5 more days to respond once they have completed the investigation.
 Sometimes, additional information may be needed, which can add more time to the process.